minaandrawos/machat/README.md

  - .*/chatapi/rooms.go*: code to handle chat rooms, the code is  exposed as an API to be used by gotcpchat.go
  - *./cmd/chatserver/chatserver.go*: main package for the MaChat TCP server, you need to build this file to get the executable for the chat server
  - *./cmd/examplechatclient/chattcpclient.go*: main package for an example tcp client that can connect to the chat server

+ For other articles and tutorials, check my website at www.minaandrawos.com